History of the Houston Texans: Play begins: 2002–2005

-The Texans launched their inaugural campaign on August 5, 2002 against the New York Giants at Fawcett Stadium in the Pro Football Hall of Fame Game in Canton, Ohio, in front of 22,461 fans.
-The Texans' first season game was on September 8, 2002 against the Dallas Cowboys at Reliant Stadium.
+The Texans launched their inaugural campaign on August 5, 2002, against the New York Giants at Fawcett Stadium in the Pro Football Hall of Fame Game in Canton, Ohio, in front of 22,461 fans.
+The Texans' first season game was on September 8, 2002, against the Dallas Cowboys at Reliant Stadium.
 The two teams had also previously scrimmaged at the first home of Houston's previous team, the University of Houston's Robertson Stadium the month prior.
 Rookie David Carr hooked up with tight end Billy Miller on the third play from scrimmage for a touchdown (scoring the first points for the franchise).
-The Texans shocked their intrastate rivals 19–10, becoming just the second expansion team ever to win their first game (after the Minnesota Vikings in 1961).
+The Texans shocked their intrastate rivals 19–10, becoming just the third expansion team ever to win their first game (after the Minnesota Vikings in 1961 and the Baltimore Ravens in 1996).
 The Texans lost their next five games before winning for the first time on the road against the Jaguars, a team they would find success against in the seasons to come.

 Victories over the New York Giants in Houston and the Steelers in Pittsburgh (despite just 46 total yards of offense – an NFL low for a winning team) and the Texans finished the season 4–12, sending two players (Gary Walker and Aaron Glenn) to the Pro Bowl, the most ever by an expansion team.
 The season was deemed a success despite David Carr being sacked an NFL record 76 times and the realization that Tony Boselli, the man they had hoped would protect their young quarterback, would never play a down of football for the team.

 During the next two seasons, the Texans made steady progress.
 In 2003, they started out much as they had done in 2002 by shocking the heavily favored Dolphins in Miami to open the season.
 No other expansion team had ever won the season opener in each of its first two seasons.
 The Texans would only improve their record by one game in that season, but after a victory over the eventual NFC champion Carolina Panthers and a tough overtime loss to the eventual Super Bowl champion New England Patriots, optimism was high going into 2004 that they could compete with any team in the league.
 That optimism soured, however, after the Texans started the ’04 season 0–3 and for the first time fans began to question the direction in which head coach Dom Capers and the front office were taking.
 No other expansion team had taken so long to win back-to-back games and expectations in the third season were growing.
 Finally, after their first victory of 2004 in Kansas City, the Texans came home and defeated the Oakland Raiders the following week to secure their first win streak in franchise history.